RobinTail/express-zod-api/README.md

 Despite being supported by the library, `z.coerce.*` schema [does not work intuitively](https://github.com/RobinTail/express-zod-api/issues/759).
-Please be aware that using `z.coerce.number()` or `z.number({ coerce: true })` will NOT transform anything into a number.
-Moreover, this schema is NOT fail-safe and its type is confusing.
+Please be aware that `z.coerce.number()` and `z.number({ coerce: true })` (being typed not well) still will NOT allow you to assign anything but number.
+Moreover, coercive schemas are not fail-safe and their methods `.isOptional()` and `.isNullable()` are buggy.
 If possible, try to avoid using this type of schemas.
 This issue will not be fixed in the current major version of Zod.

 ## Excessive properties in endpoint output